Miru0083/Miru0083/README.md

 ### My Focus (^._.^)ﾉ

-I am learning front-end development.
+I'm a front-end developer in training passionate about crafting clean, user-friendly websites.
+I'm currently studying responsive web development with Skillcrush, where I've completed courses in HTML, CSS, and Git.

 ### About Me  =^._.^=

-I'm a Business & Integration Arch Analyst with Accenture!
-I recently graduated with a Master's degree in Digital Forensics and Cyber Investigation.
-Currently, I'm learning how to make websites and make them accessible for everyone!
+I graduated with a Master's degree in Digital Forensics and Cyber Investigation.
+Even so, when I made my first landing page, I knew that front-end development was for me!
+Now, I'm currently in Skillcrush's Break Into Tech Program, studying Front-End Development.

   - 🌱 I’m currently learning ... ☕

+    Responsive Web Development with Skillcrush
-    HTML & CSS, and JavaScript
+    HTML, CSS, JavaScript (soon!)

   - 📫 How to reach me: ...

-    Please contact me through LinkedIn or email.
+    Please get in touch with me through LinkedIn or email.
 Thank you and take care!

   - ⚡ Fun fact: ...